-NCPA's National Student Leadership Council represents all student pharmacist members of the National Community Pharmacists Association.
-The SLC is comprised of 16 student members who each complete a two-year term; the first as a Junior Member and the second as a Senior member.
-Multiple students from a school or college of pharmacy may apply each year, but only one may be appointed from that school or college.
+NCPA's National Student Leadership Council (SLC) represents all student members of the National Community Pharmacists Association.
+The SLC is comprised of 16 student members who each complete a two-year term; year one you will serve as a Junior Member, and year two you will be a Senior Member.
+In addition to your other roles, will be assigned to a NCPA Steering Committee, which meets each March at NCPA headquarters in Alexandria, Virginia.
+Applications from multiple students from a school or college of pharmacy may apply each year, but only one may be appointed from that school or college for the application year.
 All SLC members must have held an office on the chapter level and all must be current student members of NCPA.

-- Attend the Annual SLC Leadership Retreat held in May(Required) and the following NCPA Conference on National Legislation and Government Affairs (suggested)
+Attend the Annual SLC Leadership Retreat held in May(Required) and the following NCPA Congressional Pharmacy Summit in May (strongly encouraged)

 Procedures and Timeline: It is strongly encouraged that any student interested in applying for the Student Leadership Council to attend the NCPA Annual Convention in October.
 This will provide interested students the opportunity to meet current SLC representatives to find out more about the position and the requirements, while also allowing the representative assess the applicant's knowledge of NPCA and their ability to serve in this capacity.